Virginia-Mo/Back-end_KiddyCare_V2/readMe.md

 -  The architecture used is a MVC.
 -  For the datas, I used a relational database system : PostgreSQL .
 To access to those datas, I used Sequelize.

+You can visit the website here : [https://kiddycare.netlify.app/](Click)